Population and Social Processes Branch

 - The relationship between labor force participation and health and disability at older ages.

-- The economic impact on older individuals, families and society of disease (including ADRD), disability and long-term care.
+- The economic impact on older individuals, families and society of disease (including AD/ADRD), disability and long-term care.

 - The implications of population aging/demographic change on societal outcomes, including health and well-being of older adults.